Pantelleria Airport

 Pantelleria Airport is a regional airport on the Italian island of Pantelleria.
 It is located 5 km from the town centre and features both regular and charter flights from and to Sicily and mainland Italy.
 It was a military airport until 2016, when it became a state owned civilian airport, although an Air Force detachment remained operational.
-There are two underground hangars, 340 m long and 26 m wide, which were completed in 1939 and called Nervi and Bartoli.
+There is an underground hangar, 340 m long and 26 m wide, which was completed in 1939 and called Nervi.

 Airlines and destinations

 The following airlines operate from/to the airport: